Vyral/maddern-team/_posts/2020-02-20-the-importance-of-sitting-down-with-a-realtor-before-hiring-them.md

 <center>&nbsp;</center>

-Make sure any Realtor you meet with can explain the full buying and selling process from top to bottom.
-Make sure they can explain the full buying and selling process from top to bottom.&nbsp;
+Make sure any Realtor you meet with can explain the full buying and selling process from top to bottom.&nbsp;

 We make it a point to sit down with all of our clients before they hire us to make sure they understand the whole home sale process. **When interviewing an agent of your choice, you’ll be able to tell right away whether they're a good or great agent.**&nbsp;